Published on May 11th, 2018 | by Daniel Nikulin0

 As you can see, not only is the Yarra Valley satisfying everyone from the casual wine enthusiast to full-blown aficionados, it provides a well-rounded experience for anyone into the great outdoors, all just an hour from Melbourne.

-You’re closer than ever to the spoils of Yarra Valley with Air Canada’s brand-new non-stop service from Vancouver to Melbourne.
-Get there now with great introductory rates and our hotel inclusive packages, on sale now.
+You’re closer than ever to the spoils of Yarra Valley with Air Canada’s new non-stop service from Vancouver to Melbourne.
+Get there now with great pricing and our hotel inclusive packages, on sale now.
 To book, call or visit your nearest Flight Centre store today!